ecogetaway/aws-rmm-dashboard2025/HACKATHON_VIDEO_SCRIPT.md

 ### **If Demo Doesn't Work as Expected:**
 > "Let me show you a different capability..."
 [Have backup demo scenarios ready]

+### **Navigation Note:**
+> If navigating between Agent Console and other pages, use the browser back button for smooth transitions during recording.

 ---